 Being the huge gadget freak that I am, I’m always on the lookout for new “toys” (as my wife puts it) to get different angles on photography for my couples.

 Recently, drones have become an amazing tool to get a camera in hard to get to places, and can really add an amazing, unique element to your wedding photographs.
 Though common in the video world, not many photographers currently use them for still photographs, at time of writing this I’m one of only a small handful of guys using them.

 The photographers that do use them, typically opt for the very small & inexpensive Drones that lose out in the picture quality department by using smaller cameras.
-Being a bit crazy, I don’t mind hauling big gear around so I have 2 of the larger ones, being a DJI Inspire with interchangeable lenses and the DJI Phantom 4 Pro (as a backup).
+Being a bit crazy, I don’t mind hauling big gear around so I have 2 of the larger ones, being a DJI Inspire 2 with interchangeable lenses and the DJI Mavic Pro 2 (as a backup).
 These Drones have serious image quality, and in my opinion are very much worth the cost & weight associated with them.

 I definitely do not use them during the ceremony (they make a bit of a buzzing noise), but will often send it up before the ceremony before everyone arrives to get an amazing overview of your ceremony location before anyone is there, and also if we are in the right location in the afternoon, a couple of unique “hero” landscape style shots of you from the air.
 I’m super excited for the possibilities this brings to my camera kit!